Pacific Media Network: Events and promotions

-Pacific Media Network sponsors and organises a range of other events, including the Pasifika Festival: Niu FM drive host Sela Alo was a master of ceremonies at a Pasefika event in 2005, and the stations sponsored and ran a stall at the 2015 event.
+Pacific Media Network sponsors and organises a range of other events, including the Pasifika Festival: Niu FM drive host Sela Alo was a master of ceremonies at a Pasefika event in 2005.
 In 2009, Niu FM provided a $35,000 naming rights sponsorship to the Wellington Positively Pasifika Festival at Waitangi Park.
 In October 2012, Niu FM sponsored The Mixer 3 Concert, featuring Tomorrow People, Australian band Swiss, New Zealand reggae band Three Houses Down, Aaradhna, Pieter T, Cydel, Sweet and Irie, Giant Killa and Brownhill.
 In December it held a Pacific Christmas Party, also featuring Swiss and Three Houses Down.

 The Pacific Radio Network sponsors two categories in the Pacific Music Awards.
 The Niu FM Best Pacific Artist category has been won by Tha Feelstyle for Break It To Pieces, Dei Hamo for First Edition, Cydel for Soul Finder and Memoirs of a Midnight Cowboy, Nesian Mystik for Elevator Musiq, Savage for Savage Island, Ladi6 for The Liberation Of..., Adeaze for Rise & Shine, Aaradhna for Treble & Reverb, and David Dallas for Runnin'.
 The Radio 531pi Best Pacific Group category has been won by Adeaze for Always and for Real and Rise & Shine, Spacifix for Much Love, Te Vaka for Olatia and Haoloto, Nesian Mystik for Elevator Musiq and 99AD, Tomorrow People for One, Sol3 Mio for Sol3 Mio, and Cydel for Memoirs of a Midnight Cowboy.